Jake Yeung

 Research themes

-(1) Computationally-driven experimental design
+(1) Theory-driven experimental design

-(2) Principles of data analysis for new functional genomics technologies
+(2) Statistical analysis of functional genomics technologies

-Recently, we have shown that combining cell surface markers with histone modification mapping in single cells (sortChIC) can systematically compare the genome-wide dfferences between active (e.g. H3K4me1, H3K4me3) and repressed (e.g. H3K27me3, H3K9me3) chromatin states during blood maturation(Zeller*, Yeung* et al 2022).
-We are now developing new ways to infer time information and integrate that in the analysis.
+We have shown that combining cell surface markers with histone modification mapping in single cells (sortChIC) can systematically compare genome-wide differences between active (e.g. H3K4me1, H3K4me3) and repressed (e.g. H3K27me3, H3K9me3) chromatin states during blood maturation (Zeller*, Yeung* et al 2022).
+At Genentech, we extend these approaches to large-scale perturbation screens in oncology, integrating in-house and public datasets to predict therapeutic response across patient contexts.